 How to Stop Drinking Alcohol on Your Own

-We get asked things like “how to stop drinking alcohol every night” or “how to drop drinking alcohol every day” all the time.
-Before we start, if you get physical withdrawal symptoms such as tremors, sweat or nausea when you go for a day or two without drinking, it is highly recommended that you contact us now and don’t try to quit drinking alone as this means your alcohol dependency has progressed to the point of being a physical addiction.
+Before we start, if you get physical withdrawal symptoms such as tremors, sweat or nausea when you go for a day or two without drinking, it is highly recommended that you contact us now and don’t try to quit drinking alone.
+As this means your alcohol dependency has progressed to the point of being a physical addiction.

 Here are a few tips that can make it a little more manageable: